Kingston upon Hull: Notable people

 guitarist Mick Ronson and bassist Trevor Bolder, who worked with David Bowie, and more recently 2000s indie band The Paddingtons.

 The astrophysicist Edward Arthur Milne and logician John Venn both hailed from Hull.
 The poet Philip Larkin lived in Hull for 30 years and wrote much of his mature work in the city.
 An earlier poet, Andrew Marvell represented the city in Parliament during the 17th century.
 Artist David Remfry RA studied at Hull College of Art before moving to London and New York.

 Chemist George Gray, who had a 45-year career at the university, developed the first stable liquid crystals that became an immediate success for the screens of all sorts of electronic gadgets.

+Robert Russell Race (1907–1984), medical doctor and human geneticist, was born in Hull.

-Notable sportspeople include Ebenezer Cobb Morley (16 August 1831 – 20 November 1924), an English sportsman and is regarded as the father of the Football Association and modern football.
+Notable sportspeople include Ebenezer Cobb Morley (16 August 1831 – 20 November 1924), an English sportsman who is regarded as the father of the Football Association and modern football.
 Clive Sullivan, rugby league player, who played for both of Hull's professional rugby league teams, was the first black Briton to captain any national representative team.
 The main A63 road into the city from the Humber Bridge is named after him (Clive Sullivan Way).
 Nick Barmby played for Tottenham Hotspur, Middlesbrough, Everton, Liverpool, and Leeds United before returning to play for his hometown club Hull City.
 He also won 23 England caps and played in the famous 5–1 victory over Germany in 2001.
 Another footballer is Dean Windass, who had two spells with Hull City.

+Hull-born Karl Bushby is a British author and ex-paratrooper, walking from Punta Arenas to Hull.

 On accepting a peerage, Welsh-born Baron Prescott of Kingston-upon-Hull (former MP and Deputy Prime Minister John Prescott) took his title from his adopted home city of Hull.